 Add them to the compost bin

 The easiest thing to do with piles of Autumn leaves is to chuck them in the compost bin along with the rest of your garden waste where they’ll gradually decompose and add to the compost’s goodness.
 Leaves should be treated as ‘brown’ compost – the drier stuff that is required to mix in with ‘green’ items such as grass trimmings and vegetable peelings.
-To help the compost along it’s a good idea to mix the leaves in; even better to shred them before entry (the VIKING range of shredders can help with that!)
+To help the compost along it’s a good idea to mix the leaves in; even better to shred them before entry (our range of shredders can help with that!)

 Autumn leaf mold